 I have always had a particular interest in working with anxiety.
 It is my belief that in a lot of cases, issues can improve if the amount of anxiety involved is lessened.
 EMDR helps clients to deal with their anxiety in a different way to counselling eg. the counsellor can have very little detail about what causes the anxiety and yet still be able to work towards lessening it.
 This gives the client choice around what they share.

 Other methods of counselling can involve going into the origin of the anxiety in detail, whilst in some cases this can be therapeutically beneficial, in others it can be extremely distressing to the client.
-Originally developed to treat PTSD, (and recommended by the National Institute for Health and Clinical Excellence (NICE) as a method of treatment for PTSD) it has since been found to be helpful in the treatment of many issues which involve anxiety e.g. sexual abuse, physical/emotional abuse, obsessive compulsive disorder, fears, phobias, performance anxiety, prolonged grieving, pain etc.
+Originally developed to treat PTSD, (suggested by the National Institute for Health and Clinical Excellence (NICE) as a method of treatment for PTSD) it has since been found to be helpful in the treatment of many issues which involve anxiety e.g. sexual abuse, physical/emotional abuse, obsessive compulsive disorder, fears, phobias, performance anxiety, prolonged grieving, pain etc.